ZIMO-Elektronik/ULF_MX1BIN/data/PROTOCOL.md

 | 0 1  | More data will follow          |
 | 1 0  | More data will possibly follow |
 | 1 1  | `Reserved`                     |

+## Missing information
+ - In the original protocol, no explicit "leave Service Mode" trigger was defined.
+Here, i defined, that on the first addressed [Loco Control](#loco-control_pri) or on a [Track Control](#track-control_pri) message, the Service Mode is ended, but this needs to be checked.

+ - If [Track Control](#track-control_pri) results in the track being powered off, should that happen immediatly or is it alright to finish a running query?
+May result in up to 1s shutoff time (absolute worst case scenario)

+ - If Track is off, should [Read / Write CV](#read-set-decoder-cv_pri) be responded with an error since there is no way a query can be handled without track power or should the track just be switched on again?

+ - Since there is no way to just respond with ***"HELP, I don't know this command!!!"***, should every unsupported / unknown command be [Nak'd](#generic_nak) or [Ack'd](#generic_ack)

+ - In the Long frame header, does the length of header really just mean the header length?
+Since the original document mixes frame, message and header pretty freely, this needs to be checked.
+It would probably make more sense to catch the message length itself.